bebill88/GMU-ABM-RDTE/README.md

 ## Next Steps

-- Calibration & baselines
-  - Calibrate gate weights and penalty floors to target realistic transition rates by regime; publish baseline presets for linear/adaptive/shock in the UI.
+- Calibrate gate weights and penalty floors to match realistic transition rates by regime and publish baseline presets in the UI/CLI.
-  - Add percentile cycle-time reporting and default demo presets to speed briefings.
+- Add percentile cycle-time reporting and median capture to `metrics.summary()` for richer briefing stats.

-- Data richness
-  - Extend loaders to pull MBSE/digital maturity and lab proximity into gate modifiers; write these signals to event logs.
-  - Validate CSVs against schemas during CLI runs and surface friendly errors in the GUI when files are missing/mis-shaped.
+- Validate CSV inputs against schemas during CLI runs and surface friendly errors in both CLI and GUI when files are missing or malformed.

-- UX polish
-  - Add export buttons in the GUI for the latest events/metrics and a "rerun with new seed" quick action.
+- Extend the GUI with export buttons for recent events/metrics and a “rerun with new seed” quick action, plus concise inline help for controls.
-  - Add inline help/hover tips for sliders and dropdowns plus a focused-project mini-timeline (stage/gate outcomes).

-- Quality gates
 - Add unit tests for gate math, penalty decay/floors, adoption retry behavior, and CLI flag parsing; wire a GitHub Actions smoke run.
-  - Capture median/percentile cycle times and basic shock recovery metrics in `metrics.summary()`.
 ---

 ## Assumptions